antonoeschmidt/forest-fire-simulation-py/README.md

 4. Run `pip install -e .` to install this project as a local package
 5. Everything have been set up, remember to execute the code within a terminal with the activated virtual environment.

-[Python Virutal Environment](https://docs.python.org/3/library/venv.html) is a way to separate Python Packages in your development environment.
+[Python Virtual Environment](https://docs.python.org/3/library/venv.html) is a way to separate Python Packages in your development environment.
 Without an environment, all Python projects use global installed packages, i.e. they all use the same version.
 Upgrading a pacakge might break other projects (or this project).
 Instead, the packages can be installed in a virtual environment.